Non-Human Animals and Ancient Medicine

 The historical constitution of various traditions of medical anatomical knowledge in ancient Greek and Roman cultures almost always involved the observation, experimentation and, above all, killing of non-human animals.

 While the vivisection of humans was always considered unethical, the dissection of human cadavers was practised only very sporadically and only in certain periods of the Graeco-Roman world.
 In this cultural context, the dead or living bodies of non-human animals represented a field of study and intellectual controversy, from Aristotle’s observations on the presence of blood in the lungs to Galen’s harsh criticism of his opponents about the so-called ‘heart bone’ (os cordis) in elephants.
-In this paper I will attempt to examine various aspects of the presence of non-human animals in the constitution of medical knowledge.

 In this talk, I will attempt to examine various aspects of the presence of non-human animals in the constitution of medical knowledge.